-- With a teaspoon or a sac-a-poche place the filling as big as walnut on the dough, spacing it at least 5 cm (2 in.), brush with water around the filling and cover with the other pasta sheet.
+- With a teaspoon or a sac-a-poche place the filling as big as walnut on the dough, spacing it at least 5 cm (2 in.), see picture above in the post for reference.
+Brush with water around the filling and cover with the other pasta sheet.
 Pinch with your fingers starting from one side and slowly all around to remove the air from inside the ravioli.

-- Cut the ravioli, then press again the edges with your fingers to make sure they're well stick together and then set the ravioli aside on the clean cloth to rest.
+- Cut the ravioli, then press again the edges with your fingers to make sure they're well sticked together and then set the ravioli aside on a clean cloth to rest.

 - Bring to boil a large pot of salted water, then toss the ravioli slowly one by one being careful not to open them.